hemeac/kiwiTechTree/README.md

 ## Changelog
+* 0.3.8 (12 September 2020): Added DMagic Orbital Science Support; Renamed Scanning Tech node title to Science Tech (which is what the underlying node is called called)
 * 0.3.7 (12 September 2020): Added Stockalike Station Parts Expansion Redux Support; Added framework for antenna upgrade (not currently functional)
 * 0.3.6 (10 September 2020): Added Near Future Exploration Support; Added additional EC to Stayputnik; Slight change in stock antenna tech nodes; Fixed typo in probe upgrades so it is researchable; Fixed overly general rcsblock patch in NF Spacecraft.
 * 0.3.5 (9 September 2020): Added Near Future Aeronautics Support; Removed the Needs CommunityTechTree from some parts (felt redundant).
 Moved Experimental Aircraft Engines to alternative propulsion branch; Added new node in aeronautics branch, one in flight systems, one in alternate propulsion.